rushi0n/rushi0n/README.md

 **"Coding is my craft, problem-solving is my game."**

-I'm a Full Stack Developer focused on **Java, Spring Boot,** and **Angular**.
-Passionate about building real-world solutions using scalable architectures and RESTful APIs, I enjoy continuous learning and growth in both tech and personal development.
+I’m Rushikesh Kushare, a Computer Science graduate from India with a strong passion for programming and building innovative tech solutions.
+I love exploring the logic behind systems and diving deep into new technologies.
+My focus is on back-end development with Java, Spring Boot, and Angular to create high-performance, scalable applications.
+I thrive on learning and improving my skills, aiming to stay productive and contribute meaningfully to the tech community.

 ---